Last Updated on

 Switching Between Breast Milk and Formula

-Even if you make the decision to breastfeed your baby and stick to that decision itself, there may be trying situations that may require you to switch between breast milk and formula.
-It could be that your body is not producing adequate milk for your child; or that you are unable to feed or pump due to time or place constraints (such as, at the workplace); or that your sleep is getting interrupted due to night-time feedings.
+Switching between breast milk and formula could be a solution when your body is not producing adequate milk for your child, or when you are unable to feed or pump due to time or place constraints.
+Interrupted sleep due to night-time feedings can also call for the switch.
 In such scenarios, you’ll probably have to depend on incorporating formula in your baby’s nursing schedules.

-- If inadequate breast milk supply requires you to switch to formula at intervals, keep in mind that the baby may consume a quantity more than while he is breastfed.
+- If inadequate breast milk supply requires you to switch to formula at intervals, keep in mind that the baby may consume more milk than while he is breastfed.
 This may mean that his hunger will be satiated for longer, and the intervals between his feeding may increase.
-At the next feeding though, offer your breast first.
-By alternating between breast milk and bottle feeding, you can work out a regularity in your schedule eventually.
+At the next feeding, though, offer your breast first.
+By alternating between breast milk and bottle feeding, you can work out regularity in your schedule eventually.

-- Figure out as early as possible what you prefer to feed the baby with at nighttime.
-If you are in dire need of shut-eye, formula-feed the baby right before he goes to sleep.
+- Figure out as early as possible what you prefer to feed the baby at night time.
+If you are in dire need of a shut-eye, formula-feed the baby right before he goes to sleep.
 Since he will take in more, it will help him sleep longer through the night as well.
 Ensure that you burp him properly as alternating between breastfeeding and bottle feeding can cause gas in your baby.

 - While introducing the baby to formula, some claim that mixing formula and breast milk can help the baby adjust to the taste of formula.
-However, it is best to stay clear of this idea due to two main reasons – the components of breast milk and formula milk are different and also, the shelf life differs for both options as well.
+However, it is best to steer clear of this idea due to two main reasons – the components of breast milk and formula milk are different and also, their shelf lives differ as well.
 Following this method can cause problems for your little one.